New parking rates in Ottawa come into effect Monday

 - ByWard Core (all paid parking in the ByWard Market and surrounding area from Rideau Street (not including Rideau Street) to Murray Street (including Murray Street) to Dalhousie Street)

-Parking rates will go from $1 an hour to $4.50 an hour on Ruskin Street near the Ottawa Hospital Civic Campus.
+Parking rates will go up to $4.50 an hour on Ruskin Street near the Ottawa Hospital Civic Campus, a $1 per hour increase.

 The following zones will see a drop in rates:

-Note: A previous version of this article mistakenly said parking rates on Ruskin Street would increase from $1 per hour to $4.50 per hour.
-The parking rate is going up by $1 per hour from $3.50 to $4.50 per hour.